briankoser/sfc-listeners-guide/episodes/0149-the-sfc-time-loop-our-first-episode.md

   </div>
 </div>

-Ben did only sci-fi, no fantasy <q class="archivist inline">{% workTitle "The Wheel of Time" %} isn't fantasy?</q>
+Ben did only sci-fi, no fantasy <q class="archivist inline">{% work "The Wheel of Time" %} isn't fantasy?</q>

-Matt has never heard of {% workTitle "The Wheel of Time" %}.
+Matt has never heard of {% work "The Wheel of Time" %}.

 Ben thinks Fringe is a 4-5 season show.